fsvreddit/bot-bouncer/README.md

 * Add new evaluators for OnlyFans bots with specific characteristics
 * Add new evaluator for edited comments that match certain characteristics
 * Add new evaluator for NSFW accounts with inconsistent ages in their very recent post titles
+* Removed evaluators for bot styles that appear to have been retired
 * Internal changes to support operations on /r/BotBouncer

 ## v1.7.0